-Despite headlines that would lead us to believe that the country has ditched its cosmopolitan diet in favour of less exciting long-life ambient goods, sales surged for specialist food and drink in Spring 2020.
-Perhaps consumers are in pursuit of something a little different to brighten up these dark times or have developed a newfound appreciation for a quality product.
+Sales are surging for artisan products – from regional cheeses to craft beers and home-style baked goods.
+Perhaps consumers are in pursuit of something a little different to lift their spirits or have developed a newfound appreciation for a quality product.
 Either way, the nation has spoken, and it is demanding authenticity and tradition as well as volume and availability.

 If you produce a specialist product, are technology and traditional food production perfectly married to meet these demands?
 With the pandemic disruption set to continue and all signs pointing toward a permanent reevaluation of consumer priorities, is your food and drink manufacturing operation able to deliver the product – and the process – the market wants?